rickjarrell/backupblog/_pages/about.md

 - Technology’s impact on the frontline workforce
 - The business of personal finance and it’s impact on people

 Writing helps formulate my thoughts.
-That can lead to pontification, but I try to be self-aware enough to know that most things are just ideas and it's ok to be wrong.
+I do that here and in my newsletter.
+While I may be confident in my pontifications, ultimately, these are just my opinions and I'm happy to be proven wrong.

 <br/>